 Success of the Airlift

-The Berlin Blockade and Airlift hold significant historical importance.
+Historically, events such as the Berlin Blockade, and Airlift were of much meaning.
 Here are some key takeaways:

-- Demonstration of Cold War tensions: The Berlin Blockade showcased the growing division between the Western Allies and the Soviet Union, signaling the onset of the Cold War.
+- Demonstration of Cold War tensions: The Berlin Blockade was actually the death knell of the alliance between USA and Soviet Union and the beginning of the Cold War.

-- Symbol of hope: The success of the Berlin Airlift became a symbol of hope, demonstrating the determination of the Western Allies in supporting a free and democratic West Berlin.
+- Symbol of hope: The Berlin Airlift achieved an exemplary success, and it became diplomatic strategism showing the will and ability of the Western Allies in helping a free West Berlin.

-- Formation of NATO and Warsaw Pact: In response to the Berlin Blockade, the North Atlantic Treaty Organization (NATO) was formed, solidifying the alliance between Western countries.
-The Soviet Union formed the Warsaw Pact in response.
+- Formation of NATO and Warsaw Pact: As a result of the Berlin Blockade, the North Atlantic Treaty Organization (NATO) came into existence to cement the alliance of the western countries.
+In consequence, the Soviet Union formed the Warsaw Pact.

 Conclusion